 Yemenite Jewish Music

 The Jews of Yemen have preserved a well-defined singing arrangement which not only includes the very poetic creation itself, but also involves a vocal and dance performance, accompanied in certain villages outside Sana'a by drumming on an empty tin-can (tanakeh) or a copper tray.
 The Jews of Yemen, maintaining strict adherence to Talmudic and Maimonidean halakha (laws), observed the gezeirah which prohibited playing musical instruments.
 Instead of developing the playing of musical instruments, they perfected singing and rhythm.
 The texts used in the arrangement were put down in writing and later included in separate song collections (dīwāns).
-Men’s song usually expressed the national aspirations of the Jewish people, whereas folk songs of Jewish women were sung by rote memory (unwritten poetry) and expressed the happiness and sorrows inherent in their daily life.
+Men’s song usually expressed religious sentiment, whereas folk songs of Jewish women were sung by memory (unwritten poetry) and expressed the happiness and sorrows of their daily life.